dashingsoft/pyarmor/docs/man.rst

 Then `pack`_ will obfuscates all the `.py` files in the same path of entry script recursively.
 It will call `pyarmor obfuscate` with options ``-r``, ``--output``, and the extra options specified by ``-x``.
-However if packing a project, that is to say, the last argument is project path other than one script, `pack`_ will obfuscate the scripts by command `build`_ with option ``-B``, and all the ``-x`` will be ignored.
+However if packing a project, that is to say, the last argument is project path in the command line, `pack`_ will obfuscate the scripts by command `build`_ with option ``-B``, and all the options specifed by ``-x`` will be ignored.
 In this case config the project to control how to obfuscate the scripts.

 Next `pack`_ patches the `.spec` file so that the original scripts could be replaced with the obfuscated ones.